AntonioDehesa/tilop/README.md

 * The Complete 2021 Web Development Bootcamp, by Angela Yu
 * Cracking the Coding Interview

+## Day 102: Oct 4 2021
+### Today's progress:

+Finally back to keep learning web development!
+On thursday, I had my certification exam for the GCP ACE.

+I passed!

+So after taking a well-deserved rest, I am back on this!

+I left this course on the API section.

+### Sources:
+* The Complete 2021 Web Development Bootcamp, by Angela Yu

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla